Pushing Trade-Off Boundaries: Compact yet Effective Remote Sensing Change Detection: Experiment and Discussion

-\textbf{Lightweight Strategy.} In FlickCD, we investigated two lightweight design strategies that potentially introduce some information loss but significantly reduce the model size: \begin{itemize} \item Employing depthwise separable convolutions for linear projections in both EGSA and SWSA. \item Using feature maps from only the first three encoder stages for change detection. \end{itemize} To assess the potential trade-offs introduced by these strategies, we conducted ablation experiments, with the results summarized in Table \ref{LightStrategy}.
+\textbf{Lightweight Strategy.} In \textsc{FlickCD}, we investigated two lightweight design strategies that potentially introduce some information loss but significantly reduce the model size: \begin{itemize} \item Employing depth-wise separable convolutions for linear projections in both EGSA and SWSA. \item Using feature maps from only the first three encoder stages for change detection. \end{itemize} To assess the potential trade-offs introduced by these strategies, we conducted ablation experiments, with the results summarized in Table \ref{LightStrategy}.
 The findings indicate that both strategies reduce the model’s parameter count by nearly half, yet no performance degradation was observed across the four datasets.
 This suggests that the information loss induced by these strategies is non-critical.
-Specifically, while depthwise separable convolutions discard inter-channel interactions, this limitation is compensated by the subsequent MLP module, which facilitates cross-channel communication.
-Furthermore, the third encoder stage already provides sufficient semantic abstraction for change region extraction, and incorporating the fourth stage does not further improve performance.
+Specifically, while depth-wise separable convolutions discard inter-channel interactions, this limitation is compensated by the subsequent MLP, which facilitates cross-channel communication.
+In addition, the third encoder stage already provides sufficient semantic information for changed region extraction, and incorporating the fourth stage does not further improve performance.